trendmicro/cloudone-filestorage-plugins/post-scan-actions/aws-python-promote-or-quarantine/README.md

 1. **Install supporting tools**
     - Install the AWS command line interface (CLI).
 See [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) for details.
+    - Install the AWS SAM command line interface (CLI).
+See [Installing the SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) for details.
-    - Install GNU Make if you don't want to use the AWS CLI.
+    - Install GNU Make if you don't want to use the AWS/SAM CLI.
 See [GNU Make](https://www.gnu.org/software/make/) for download information.
-2. **Create two S3 buckets**
+2. **Create S3 buckets**
     - Create a 'Promote bucket' to receive clean files.
 Example: `fss-promote`.
     - Create a 'Quarantine bucket' to receive quarantined files.
 Example: `fss-quarantine`.
+    - Create a deployment artifact bucket if you are deploying with SAM CLI.
+Example: `fss-plugin-poq-deployment`.
 3. **Create a custom policy**

     <details>